Benabik/jekyll-foundation/README.md

 --------

 The rakefile provides some simple tasks to help avoid typing `bundle exec jekyll` repeatedly: `build`, `serve`, and `doctor`.
 All of them pass their arguments to Jekyll.
 So to serve your site with all your upcoming posts run `rake serve[--future]`.

+In order to generate compressed assets, there is a `compress` task.
+Use this *before* `build` or `serve`, like so: `rake compress build`.
+Note that using `rake compress` alone will do nothing, you must specify another task afterwards.